 AGT to the Trustee-Manager.

-Independent Directors receive a fixed annual fee payable quarterly for their Board and Board committee
+Independent Directors receive a fixed annual fee payable quarterly in arrears for their Board and Board

-membership.
-It is considered that the remuneration of the Independent Directors is appropriate for their
+committee membership.
+It is considered that the remuneration of the Independent Directors is appropriate

-level of contribution, taking into account their responsibilities and time spent.
-The Directors' fees are
+for their level of contribution, taking into account their responsibilities and time spent.
+The Directors' fees

 The remuneration policy adopted by the Trustee-Manager has regard to the objective of attracting,